abdalrahman-alhmouz/201-reading-note/class-01.md

-# How the Web Works
+# How the Web Works :incoming_envelope:

 > When you visit a website, the web server  <br>
 > hosting that site could be anywhere in the <br>